ResearchCodeReviewCommunity/dev-review/site/content/recipes/perform_code_review.md

 Code review can seem intimidating, even for the reviewer.
 Where do you even start?
 What do you look at?
 The good news is: there are a number of points that are almost always worth looking at.
-In particular, the readability is often a good place from which to start a code review.
+In particular, readability is often a good place from which to start a code review.
 You can start simple, for instance looking at variables' and functions' names: are they explicit?
 Do they carry intent?
 As you get more and more familiar with the code under review, move on to larger structure: can some of the functions be split into several functions?